Product: iRise Definition Center

 - Stop the iRise Definition Center service on the server.

 - Backup the data directory.
 For a standard default installation the data directory will be located at x:\iRise\data.
-For some older datasets that data directory might be labeled data50.
 If you are unsure of the location of the data contact iRise Customer Support for assistance.

 - Save off a copy of the x:\iRise\DefCenter\irise.license file